edubkendo/tower-docs/guides/how-to-contribute-to-tower-development.md

 ```

 It doesn't really matter what name you use, because this branch will only exist on your local computer and your personal repository on GitHub.
 It won't be part of the Tower git repository.

+This is also optional, but it's good practice.

 ### 3.2 Compile the CoffeeScript Files for Tower